Shyness is nice, sings Morrissey in his song Ask Me.

 All participants need to bring is an urge to understand themselves (and others) better, a journal (or notepad) and a pen.
 If you prefer to type please feel free to bring a laptop or ipad.
 There will be class activities but everyone's writing material will be kept as private as participants wish.

-Workshops and Intensives allow more time for an in-depth exploration of the topic through conversation and activities.
-Our workshops provide an opportunity to work with leading members of our faculty over the course of a highly structured day.
+Workshops and intensives allow more time for an in-depth exploration of the topic through conversation and activities.
+Our workshops provide an opportunity to work with leading members of our faculty over the course of a highly structured period.

 TSOL is a safe, community space for the exploration of significant human concerns.
 Some of these concerns are of course of a deeply personal nature and if you feel negatively affected by any content or conversations then please approach our faculty member or host who can provide support and guidance.